Here are some of our latest mentions in the press

 Five Myths About Online Program Management

 In the rush to move programs online, the revenue-share approach offered by incumbent online program management (OPM) providers often misaligns incentives in favor of scale and revenue over quality and institutional control.
-In a recent article from EDUCAUSE Review, our CEO, Paxton Riter, dives deep into the history and the future direction of the higher ed services space.
+In an article from EDUCAUSE Review, our CEO, Paxton Riter, dives deep into the history and the future direction of the higher ed services space.

 iDesign and the University of Pittsburgh Join Forces to Develop Innovative MBA Courses